open-telemetry/opentelemetry-java-instrumentation/README.md

 Note these logs are extremely verbose.
 Enable debug logging only when needed.
 Debug logging negatively impacts the performance of your application.

-## Roadmap to 1.0
+## Roadmap to 1.0 (GA)

-High-level roadmap as we work towards a 1.0 release:
+It is our goal to release 1.0 (GA) of the auto-instrumentation agent during the first wave of OpenTelemetry 1.0 (GA) releases, along with as many manual instrumentation libraries as possible.

+High-level roadmap:

 * Keep up with the specifications, including but not limited to:
   * Implement all applicable semantic attributes